sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 ## Every two weeks

 At the beginning of each cycle, [we determine](#planning) what work we plan to do to bring us closer to accomplishing our goals.

-At the end of each cycle, we run a [retrospective meeting](#retrospective) to review the progress we have made over the cycle, reflect on what worked well and identify improvement areas.
+We run a [retrospective meeting](#retrospective) at the end of each cycle to review the progress we have made over the cycle, reflect on what worked well and identify improvement areas.

 ### Planning